 Last Chance to Correct This: Early 1940

 This is kind of a broad and vague topic, but it is of immense importance to the outcome of the war.
 This category is much more important than losing an army in this location or that or declaring war at this point in time versus later or never.

 Germany was far ahead of the Allies in several critical fields prior to World War II.
 They were years, maybe decades ahead of the Allies in the following areas:

 - Jet aircraft development;

 - Theoretical physics.

 The Germans had a jet aircraft, the Heinkel He-178, flying in 1938.
 They also had a good, workable jet fighter design ready to go by spring 1940 - before the Battle of Britain.
 German test pilot Hanna Reitsch was demonstrating working helicopters to the western press in 1938.
 German U-boats were extremely capable and getting better all the time, though their torpedoes admittedly needed some work.
-Werner von Braun was working with the army to develop missiles, then an esoteric subject, into practical weapons delivery systems.
+Wernher von Braun was working with the army to develop missiles, then an esoteric subject, into practical weapons delivery systems.
 European scientist had all the theoretical knowledge and raw materials they needed to develop an atomic bomb.
 But none of that ultimately mattered, because none of it was pursued with the necessary vigor.